Ada-Developers-Academy/core-unit-3/tests/reading-tests.md

 * title: Reading Tests
 ##### !question

-Arrange the lines of code below in the following order so that they create a Jest test:
+Arrange the lines of code below in the following order so that they create a Jest test.
+You may assume that the test will include correct indentation and closing braces:

 1. Test function definition
 2. Arrange step